 From the many examples of temptation in the Bible, we can piece together the dynamics of how it works.
 Temptation exists in the first place because the moral and spiritual world is such that a great battle between good and evil is raging at any moment.

 The enemy is within, as the epistle of James makes clear.
 Temptation is the enticement of a person to commit sin by offering some seeming advantage.
-When a person's mind is mostly emotionally oriented, there is no end of advantages that can be drug out of a temptation.
+When a person's mind is mostly emotionally oriented, there is no end of advantages that can be dragged out of a temptation.
 The sources of temptation are generally Satan and the world.
 The desire comes from our own human nature.
 We are exposed to them in all situations, in all places, and all the time.
 We are being tested constantly.

 What more enticing thing is there for a single baptized member of God's Church, (who believes that there is no one in the church to marry) than the temptation of an attractive single unconverted worldly person of the opposite sex?